 Once your dough has rested, preheat the oven to 350 F. (By the way, you could store the dough in the refrigerator or freezer, if you are pressed for time, and finish the remaining steps later on.)
 Test the dough with clean, dry hands to see if it is too sticky to handle.
 The dough will be soft, but you will also be dusting your hands and work surface with a little flour.
 If the dough is very sticky, add in just enough of the remaining flour to make it workable with floured hands.

 Very lightly dust your hands and a smooth work surface with a little flour.
 You don’t want too much or you wont be able to twist your koulourakia properly.
 Take a bit of dough just a little smaller than a golf or ping pong ball.
 Roll the dough into a ball then lay it on the work surface and roll it into a thin rope about 8 to 9 inches long.
 Take the rope and twist it over on itself three times, pinching the ends together (see both the pictures as well as the video).
 Lay the twisted dough onto a cookie sheet lined with parchment paper.
 Space the remaining cookies about 1 inch apart to give them room to expand.

 Mix the remaining egg and 1 Tbsp. of milk together.
 Using a pastry brush, lightly coat each cookie with the egg mixture.
 Sprinkle sesame seeds over each of the cookies.
 Place the pan into the oven and bake for 15 to 25 minutes.
 You want them to be a light shade of golden brown.
-These won’t darken very much so be cautious not to over bake them.
-You will likely find that 20 minutes will give you a good texture.
+The longer they bake the more crispy they will be, so you can let them go to your preferred texture.

 Remove the koulourakia from the oven and allow to cool on the pan for about 1 minute before carefully transferring them to a cooling rack.
 Allow the cookies to cool completely.
 They should then be stored in an air tight container, or could be kept in the freezer for later enjoyment.